 Essential reading: Top 10 fitness trackers for kids

-The kid-friendly device is quite a bit more durable than its predecessor.
-It has a more rugged casing that the company says will protect it from rough play, along with better water resistance (5 ATM).
+Ace 2 has a swim proof, colorful design.
+It comes with a more rugged casing that the company says will protect it from rough play, along with better water resistance (5 ATM).

 The screen is also larger, so much that the gizmo looks more like a smartwatch than a fitness tracker.
 The bumpers around the display give it even more bulk, but these serve to protect the wearable during playtime.

 Ace 2 is designed for children 6 and up unlike the first iteration which is meant for the 8 and up.
 Hence the rugged and well-protected design.

 There are new colourful bands and accessories and the tracker’s face includes animated clock faces that change throughout the day as the wearer logs steps and other activity.
 There are motivating challenges to keep kids moving, and colourful avatars and cover photos to make the whole experience more interesting.

 In terms of activity, Ace 2 tracks all-day steps and active minutes, sleep, there’s a 1-hour active minutes goal (as per WHO recommendations), virtual badges and more.
 The first generation tracker doesn’t have a heart rate monitor, and Ace 2 won’t have one either.

 “One in five kids in the US is obese today, and a lot of that comes from not forming the right healthy habits at an early age,” Melanie Chase, VP of marketing at Fitbit, said at preview event held yesterday.